Urigo/graphql-cli/README.md

 ```

 More plugins are definitely welcome!
 Please check the existing ones to see how to use GraphQL Config and GraphQL CLI API.

+## Writing you own plugin

+GraphQL CLI supports custom plugins, [you can find a tutorial and example here](./docs/CUSTOM_EXTENSION.md)

 ## Help & Community [![Discord Chat](https://img.shields.io/discord/625400653321076807)](https://discord.gg/xud7bH9)